Funding your study

 Many students receive financial support from their employers.
 As a distance learner, you can continue to work while you study, and your employer benefits from your development.

-Our employers section contains further guidance about employer sponsorship.
+See careers and employers for further guidance about employer sponsorship.

 Other sources of funding